 What We Liked about It: Elegance and stylishness are definitely the strong points of this boning fillet knife.
 Everything is there: a hand-hammered decorative silvery surface and dark wooden handle.
-But the irresistible thing about it is that style serves the main purpose, which is quality.
+But the irresistible thing about it is that style serves the main purpose, which is quality – and you’d expect that from the best Japanese knife.
 The decorative surface prevents meat from sticking to the blade.
 Furthermore, the strong handle ensures that you have a good grip on your knife.

 #2 – Wusthof Classic 6-Inch Flexible Boning Knife

 A real traditional evergreen classic whose very design promises to stay with you for a long time.
 Wusthof Classic is very popular for its strength and durability.
 It stands out from the rest of the market offer.
 That is mainly due to the specific ways in which they made the blade and the handle.
 While the cutting angle is not precisely as sharp as with the Asian-style models, the blade is forged.
 That makes this model extremely strong and able to cut through all sorts of meat.

 The handle is triple-riveted, which makes it blend naturally with the blade.
 This gives you a sense of reliability, strength, and power when you take the knife into your hands.
 At the same time, the strength is no obstacle to minute precision.
 Wusthof Classic is still a solidly sharp tool for boning and filleting.